Before You Begin

-Go to your Atom Commerce dashboard and click on Offers in the left menu.
-Then, click Create New Offer in the top right corner.Pick Your Offer Type
+Go to Offers in the Atom Commerce dashboard and click Create New Offer.Step 2: Choose the Offer Type

 Give a free or discounted product when customers buy something else.